 Virtual Site Tours

 Drones have a number of strategic uses, such as hosting real-time, interactive, virtual project site walkthroughs.
 These tours not only reduce the need for crowded, in-person and challenging to coordinate site visits – but can also save project owners valuable time and expenses by allowing the project team and stakeholders to log-in from wherever they’re located and interact with the drone operators.
-The video below (at 0:20) walks through virtual site tours, including how they work, benefits and a first-hand example.

 Proactive project managers recognize how the pandemic will forever change the way we work, but also how this is just one example of continued change throughout the industry.
 Proactive project managers always seek to improve their skill-sets and are capable of adapting regardless of changes that come.
 We can’t wait to become more digitally/virtually oriented; projects are moving forward as quickly as the pace of change and need our strategic attention and care.